Skip to Content

 Need Help Live Chat

-The new CIT Yurauna buildingis more than just bricks and mortar; it's a testament to the power of partnership, a celebration of culture and a beacon of opportunity.
-Information to support the transition of current and future CIT Yurauna students to CIT Bruce is provided below, including frequently asked questions.
+Information to support the transition of current and future students CIT Yurauna students to Bruce is provided below, including Frequently asked questions (FAQs).

 Project governance